-Under the interim rulerulerulerulerule, the AgencyAgencyAgencyAgency estimated the burden for preparing the technical reports at 25 hours per technical report for RES and EEI projects for both full and simplified applications.
-Under the final rule, the AgencyAgencyAgencyAgency estimates that the burden for preparing technical reports projects with total project costs of more than $200,000 would bebebebebe 25 hours per RES technical report and 20 hours per EEI technical report.
-For projects with total project costs of $200,000 or less but more than $80,000, the AgencyAgencyAgencyAgency estimates that the burden to prepare either a RES or an EEI technical report would bebebebebe 20 hours.
+Under the baseline, the Agency’s burden estimate for preparing the RES and EEI project technical reports is 25 hours for the full and simplified applications.
+Under the final rule, the Agency’s burden estimate for project costs greater than $200,000 is 25 hours per RES and EEI technical reports.
+For project costs between $80,000 and $200,000, the Agency’s burden estimate to prepare a RES or EEI technical report is 20 hours.

-Assuming an average hourly wage rate of $35.72 per hour, the savings would be $179 per technical report for all applications except for RES applications for projects with total project costs of $200,000 and greater, for which no saving is estimated under the final rule.
-Table 5 summarizes the technical report estimates of savings for applications for projects with total project costs of more than $80,000.
+Assuming an average hourly wage rate of $35.72 per hour, the savings would be $179 per technical report for all applications, with the exception of except for RES applications project costs $200,000 or greater, because the requirements are the same under the final rule.
+Table 6 summarizes the technical report estimates of savings for applications for projects with total project costs of more than $80,000.

-Table 5.
+Table 6.
 Estimated Technical Report Savings for RES and EEI Grant and Loan Applications for Projects with Total Project Costs of More than $80,000